 AC Light Flashing on my Mercedes-Benz

-If the A/C light is flashing on the Climate Control it means that there is fault code on the Aircon Control Unit.
+If the A/C light is flashing on the Climate Control it means that there is a fault code on the Aircon Control Unit.
 In order to find out what the problem is, you will need a diagnostic scanner that can read fault codes.
-The Mercedes Star DAS C3 or C4 is what is used at Mercedes-Benz dealerships but there is also this chepaer diagnostic scanner alternative that will get the job done.

-When you attach the gauge, the pressure is on the red zone.
+When you attach the gauge, the pressure is in the red zone.

 This may happen because the engine is off or the A/C compressor is not engaged.
 It is normal for the pressure to be high when the engine is turned off.
 It should not be high when the compressor is engaged.